 Ripley-Grier Studios (NY Spaces)

-$395 for 2-Day Small/Independent Press Pitch Conference, one day of workshop, one day of three pitches
+$395 (Early-bird Discount $365 through September 15th) for 2-Day Small / Independent Press Pitch Conference: One day of workshop; one day of three pitches

 Day 1 - Saturday

 9:30 am - 4:00 pm Participants workshop their pitches with a workshop leader from New York Writers Workshop.
-After people sign in, there are short introductory remarks, and you’re assigned to a group (usually between 10 and 15 people) and a group leader.
-From 10:00 till around 4:00, with a break for lunch, you and the other members of your group work on your pitches.
-Each participant reads his/her draft.
+Attendees are assigned to a group (usually 10 people) with a conference leader.
 The NYWW instructor provides guidance in revision for clarity, concision, and impact.
-In true workshop fashion, you’ll be able to learn from the leader’s and other participants’ feedback on your pitch as well as everyone else’s.
+In true workshop fashion, you'll be able to learn from the leader's and other participant's feedback on your pitch, as well as the pitches of everyone else.

 Day 2 - Sunday

-The first pitch is “public,” meaning participants pitch to an editor in the presence of their group.
-Objective: everyone pitches, everyone observes, everyone hears editor comment.
+The first pitch is public, meaning participants pitch to an editor in the presence of their group.
+Objective: everyone pitches, everyone observes, everyone hears editor's comments.